MS-092/WADS_FP/README.md

 3. View and manage your tickets from the dashboard.
 4. Support agents can view and respond to assigned tickets.
 5. Generate reports to analyze ticket statistics and agent performance.

-## Contributing
-We welcome contributions from the community.
-To contribute, please follow these steps:
-1. Fork the repository.
-2. Create a new branch with a descriptive name.
-3. Make your changes and commit them with clear and concise commit messages.
-4. Push your changes to your forked repository.
-5. Create a pull request to the main repository.